 Contact our Nonprofit Organizations team for our latest insights about the following:

 - Mergers and consolidations.
 In an environment where organizations can no longer count on steady government funding year over year, many organizations are struggling.
 Some are failing and need rescue, and others are seeking to collaborate with other entities and/or increase their scale in order to survive.
 We work with nonprofit organizations in all of these scenarios, providing business, organizational and legal advice to enable entities to survive and thrive.
+Click here to review key considerations in Higher Education M&A.

 - Less government support.
 With less government support of nonprofit initiatives and causes, nonprofit organizations are called on to do more with less and to strategize how to leverage a mix of declining government funding, revenue from fee-for-service offerings and funds raised through charitable donations to carry on their missions effectively.
 Our Nonprofit team has extensive experience working creatively in this highly dynamic funding environment to support organizations in meeting their goals.